gztomas/notes/README.md

 - Better tests by adding page objects.
 - Explore yjs that seems more performat that automerge.
 - Store operations history in firestore so the backend can be horizontally scaled.
+- A more consistent theming solution, avoiding sx custom styles as much as possible.
 - Better link insertion with popover at cursor using decorators.